kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 }
 ```

-Do that for all LNDs until you see all of them synced to chain.

-# Fund Exchange A by using faucets
+# Fund Exchange A

-## balance after creating
+## Balance after creating

-Query Exchange A wallet balances for both `Bitcoin` and `Litecoin` after creation (we expect to see zeros, right?)
+Query Exchange A wallet balances for both `Bitcoin` and `Litecoin` after creation (we expect to see zeros!)
 ```shell
 $ xa-lnd-btc walletbalance
 {